- Fishing in inland waters must be by angling with a hook and line or rod and reel. (See exceptions for nongame fish )

 It shall be unlawful to organize, conduct, supervise, or solicit entries for fishing tournaments, rodeos, or other fishing events on lakes, ponds, or streams owned by the Department for which prizes are offered, awarded, or accepted based on size or numbers of fish caught, either in money or other valuable considerations.
 This will not prohibit events approved by the Department which are intended to promote youth fishing or provide instruction, provided no prizes, as defined above, are awarded and no participation fees are charged.

 Fishing provides many benefits, including food and recreational enjoyment.
 Many anglers keep, cook, and eat their catches.
 Fish are routinely monitored for contaminants by the Department of Environmental Quality.
 Sometimes the fish in certain waters are found to contain potentially harmful levels of chemicals.
 When this happens, the Department of Health issues warnings for the affected bodies of water.
-Because the Health Department lowered their PCB advisory level and the list of advisories often changes several times in a given year, DGIF is no longer publishing a current list in this booklet.
-For specific, up-to-date fish consumption advisories, please go to the Health Department website, www.vdh.virginia.gov/environmental-epidemiology/public-health-toxicology/fish-consumption-advisories/ or call the Health Department at 804-864-8182.
+For specific, up-to-date fish consumption advisories, please go to the Health Department website, www.vdh.virginia.gov/environmental-epidemiology/toxic-substances/ or call the Health Department at 804-864-8182.

 Anglers should realize that they may still fish these waters and enjoy excellent recreational fishing.
 Below is a section on cleaning and cooking your fish, which will help reduce contamination levels in fish you eat.